jak/neo4j_doc_manager/README.md

 ## Using Neo4j Doc Manager

 Ensure that you have a Neo4j instance up and running.
-If you have authentication enabled (version 2.2+) for Neo4j, be sure to set **NEO4J_AUTH** environment variable, containing your user and password.
+If you have authentication enabled (version 2.2+) for Neo4j, be sure to set the enviroment variables for **NEO4J_AUTH** containing your username and password as well as **NEO4J_URI** containing your host and port.

 ```
 export NEO4J_AUTH=user:password
+export NEO4J_URI=http://localhost:7474/
 ```

 Ensure that mongo is running a *replica set*.
 To initiate a replica set start mongo with: